Vanilagy/webm-muxer/README.md

 - Use `'offset'` to offset the timestamp of each video track by that track's first chunk's timestamp.
 This way, it starts at 0.
 - Use `'permissive'` to allow the first timestamp to be non-zero.

-#### `streaming` (optional) boolean
-Configures the muxer to only write data monotonically, useful for live-streaming the webm.
-When enabled, Segments and Clusters won't have a Size or Duration.
-Also we don't add a SeekHead.

 ### Muxing media chunks
 Then, with VideoEncoder and AudioEncoder set up, send encoded chunks to the muxer like so: